I’ve always found a bit hard to write about the city where I was born and grew up – Zagreb. That’s why I was always postponing this blog post.

 Art Park is also next to one of the entrances to the Grič tunnel.
 A 350 meters long tunnel was built during the Second World War to serve as a shelter in case of bombing.

 What to buy as a souvenir (yes, like a local!)

-One of Zagreb’s symbols are licitar hearts, which people used to give as a present to their friends or lovers.
+One of Zagreb’s symbol is licitar hearts, which people used to give as a present to their friends or lovers.
 They could be a really nice local souvenir (you’ll find them on Dolac Market or in some of the shops around it).

-Food is also great in Zagreb, so why not to buy some of Croatian sweets?
-‘Paprenjak‘ is probably the most famous cookie, but I had really hard time finding it when I was in Zagreb the last time.
-However, if you’ll go to any of ‘Kraš’ stores around the city, you can find a very nice selection of chocolate bonbons there, that could be a perfect souvenir from Croatia.
+Food is also great in Zagreb, so why not to buy some of the Croatian sweets?
+‘Paprenjak‘ is probably the most famous cookie, but I had a tough time finding it when I was in Zagreb the last time.
+However, if you’ll go to any of ‘Kraš’ stores around the city, you can find a lovely selection of chocolate bonbons there, that could be a perfect souvenir from Croatia.

 Radićeva Street is packed with small stores selling very cool souvenirs and you’ll really find a lot of cute things there.
 So, if you’re on a look for some souvenirs, that would be my place to go!

 So here was my ultimate guide for visiting Zagreb!
 Of course, I haven’t told you all of its secrets, but this should be enough for a great time in Croatia’s capital!